JaanDev/GDInversion/Readme.md

 # Geometry Dash Inversion Controls Mod
 ## About project
 Another project that I made in 5 minutes.
 Very simple.
+What it does - it swaps the player controls, now you need to release for holding and vice versa.
 ## Special thanks
 I'd like to thank a few people that helped me with developing this project.
 Inspired by Nelis